GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/components:` Where the components that will be reused in various parts of the code are located.
 In this project, we have the following components:
     - `Buttons:`
         - `ButtonDarkMode:` Button responsible for managing the website's dark mode (light/dark mode). - `ButtonRay:` Button that is reused in various parts of the code, changing the text, etc., based on props.
+    - `CarouselComponent:` Carousel component that appears on the home screen displaying images chosen by administrators/coordinators.
     - `CodeInputValidation:` Reusable component with 6 boxes for 2FA, both to confirm login and to reset the password.
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site.
     - `Inputs:`